Royal Bank of Canada Trims O-I Glass (NYSE:OI) Target Price to $21.00

-O-I Glass (NYSE:OI – Get Free Report) had its price target cut by stock analysts at Royal Bank of Canada from $25.00 to $21.00 in a research note issued on Thursday, Benzinga reports.
-The firm presently has an “outperform” rating on the industrial products company’s stock.
-Royal Bank of Canada’s price objective indicates a potential upside of 61.41% from the company’s current price.
+O-I Glass (NYSE:OI – Free Report) had its target price trimmed by Royal Bank of Canada from $25.00 to $21.00 in a research note released on Thursday morning, Benzinga reports.
+The brokerage currently has an outperform rating on the industrial products company’s stock.

-OI has been the subject of a number of other research reports.
-Bank of America reiterated a “neutral” rating and set a $16.00 price target (down previously from $21.00) on shares of O-I Glass in a report on Friday, April 19th.
-StockNews.com cut shares of O-I Glass from a “buy” rating to a “hold” rating in a research report on Thursday, February 15th.
-Robert W. Baird dropped their target price on shares of O-I Glass from $28.00 to $22.00 and set an “outperform” rating for the company in a research report on Thursday.
-TheStreet lowered shares of O-I Glass from a “b-” rating to a “c-” rating in a report on Tuesday, February 6th.
-Finally, Citigroup lowered shares of O-I Glass from a “buy” rating to a “neutral” rating and boosted their target price for the stock from $17.00 to $18.00 in a report on Wednesday, January 3rd.
-Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average target price of $19.89.
+A number of other equities research analysts have also recently weighed in on the company.
+Bank of America restated a neutral rating and issued a $16.00 price target (down previously from $21.00) on shares of O-I Glass in a research note on Friday, April 19th.
+Truist Financial reaffirmed a buy rating and issued a $17.00 price objective (down from $20.00) on shares of O-I Glass in a report on Thursday.
+StockNews.com downgraded O-I Glass from a buy rating to a hold rating in a report on Thursday, February 15th.
+Robert W. Baird dropped their target price on O-I Glass from $28.00 to $22.00 and set an outperform rating for the company in a report on Thursday.
+Finally, Wells Fargo & Company dropped their target price on O-I Glass from $22.00 to $19.00 and set an overweight rating for the company in a report on Thursday.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $19.89.

 O-I Glass Stock Performance

-O-I Glass (NYSE:OI – Get Free Report) last released its quarterly earnings results on Tuesday, April 30th.
-The industrial products company reported $0.45 EPS for the quarter, topping analysts’ consensus estimates of $0.36 by $0.09.
-The business had revenue of $1.59 billion for the quarter, compared to analyst estimates of $1.69 billion.
-O-I Glass had a positive return on equity of 17.85% and a negative net margin of 3.45%.
-O-I Glass’s revenue for the quarter was down 13.0% on a year-over-year basis.
-During the same period in the prior year, the company earned $1.29 EPS.
-On average, equities research analysts anticipate that O-I Glass will post 2.33 EPS for the current fiscal year.
+O-I Glass (NYSE:OI – Get Free Report) last announced its quarterly earnings data on Tuesday, April 30th.
+The industrial products company reported $0.45 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.36 by $0.09.
+O-I Glass had a positive return on equity of 18.25% and a negative net margin of 3.45%.
+The company had revenue of $1.59 billion for the quarter, compared to analysts’ expectations of $1.69 billion.
+During the same quarter in the prior year, the business posted $1.29 EPS.
+The business’s revenue was down 13.0% compared to the same quarter last year.
+As a group, sell-side analysts expect that O-I Glass will post 1.6 EPS for the current fiscal year.

-Hedge funds have recently modified their holdings of the business.
-Covestor Ltd raised its position in shares of O-I Glass by 259.7% in the 3rd quarter.
-Covestor Ltd now owns 1,669 shares of the industrial products company’s stock worth $28,000 after purchasing an additional 1,205 shares during the last quarter.
-Quadrant Capital Group LLC raised its position in shares of O-I Glass by 37.3% in the 4th quarter.
-Quadrant Capital Group LLC now owns 5,168 shares of the industrial products company’s stock worth $85,000 after purchasing an additional 1,404 shares during the last quarter.
-Comerica Bank raised its position in shares of O-I Glass by 1.8% in the 4th quarter.
-Comerica Bank now owns 81,833 shares of the industrial products company’s stock worth $1,340,000 after purchasing an additional 1,411 shares during the last quarter.
-Lumbard & Kellner LLC raised its position in shares of O-I Glass by 1.4% in the 4th quarter.
-Lumbard & Kellner LLC now owns 125,708 shares of the industrial products company’s stock worth $2,059,000 after purchasing an additional 1,793 shares during the last quarter.
-Finally, Diversified Trust Co raised its position in shares of O-I Glass by 4.9% in the 4th quarter.
-Diversified Trust Co now owns 39,752 shares of the industrial products company’s stock worth $651,000 after purchasing an additional 1,846 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Norges Bank acquired a new position in shares of O-I Glass in the fourth quarter worth approximately $27,562,000.
+Assenagon Asset Management S.A. lifted its stake in O-I Glass by 132.6% in the fourth quarter.
+Assenagon Asset Management S.A. now owns 2,002,867 shares of the industrial products company’s stock valued at $32,807,000 after buying an additional 1,141,680 shares during the period.
+Luminus Management LLC lifted its stake in O-I Glass by 69.4% in the third quarter.
+Luminus Management LLC now owns 2,140,678 shares of the industrial products company’s stock valued at $35,814,000 after buying an additional 877,172 shares during the period.
+Dimensional Fund Advisors LP lifted its stake in O-I Glass by 12.4% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 6,615,054 shares of the industrial products company’s stock valued at $108,358,000 after buying an additional 728,493 shares during the period.
+Finally, Cooper Creek Partners Management LLC lifted its stake in O-I Glass by 39.6% in the third quarter.
+Cooper Creek Partners Management LLC now owns 2,200,187 shares of the industrial products company’s stock valued at $36,809,000 after buying an additional 623,705 shares during the period.
 Institutional investors own 97.24% of the company’s stock.

 O-I Glass Company Profile